 HIPAA and Health Privacy

-This course consists of a video that provides a basic overview of how HIPAA, state laws, and ethical rules protect the privacy of healthcare data.
-The video discusses why protecting privacy matters, and it describes the costs and harms caused by privacy incidents.
+This short HIPAA training course (~5.5 minutes) provides a basic overview of how HIPAA, state laws, and ethical rules protect the privacy of healthcare data.
+The course discusses why protecting privacy matters, and it describes the costs and harms caused by privacy incidents.
 It discusses medical identity theft and what protecting privacy entails.

 The course is designed as a bird’s eye view.
 Other courses in the series drill down to cover specific aspects of HIPAA.